Thomas Sanders (entertainer): YouTube

 On October 29, 2018, he debuted a second YouTube channel called "Thomas Sanders & Friends", which would be dedicated to the monthly Sanders Shorts compilations and the unscripted, guest-oriented shows he had done previously on his main channel.
 The main channel would thereafter be dedicated exclusively to scripted series and shows as well as his music videoclips.
-His second channel has 396,000 subscribers as of August 2021.
+His second channel had 396,000 subscribers as of August 2021.
+In November 2021, Sanders published the last content in this second channel, which has since been quietly discontinued, with its kind of content being brought back to the first channel ever since.